ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 Investigating our the strip plot first shows the overall density of points across the classification score scale from 0 to 1.
 An alpha value (translucency) of 0.3 was used to better highlight overlapping values.
 The audio features have been sorted in descending order from smallest mean to largest mean for the dataset.
-Reviewing our strip plot and coorelating back to Table 1 helps us visualize the general concentration of points thus the general characteristics of our playlist.
+Reviewing our strip plot and correlating back to Table 1 helps us visualize the general concentration of points thus the general characteristics of our playlist.
 We see a very low instrumentalness, speechiness, acousticness, and liveness.
 We also see a relatively high danceability and energy.
 This suggests that the playlist has a lot of songs that are danceable; are fast, loud, and noisy; are not live recordings; and have enough vocals to not be instrumental while also not being a podcast or audio book.
 Valence is fairly evenly distributed suggesting that the playlist has a mix of positive and negative sounding songs.
 We also notice that there are many potential outliers in the data, but a strip plot doesn't give us a lot of descriptive information.
 That's where a boxen plot comes in.

 The second plot is a boxen plot (letter-value plot) that gives us a bit more information on the data distribution.
 The largest two boxes in the middle represent 50% of the data.
 The next two boxes (one on each side) together represent another 25% of the data.
-Each series of boxes cuts the percentage in half from the previous (12.5%, 6.25%, etc).
+Each series of boxes cuts the percentage in half from the previous (12.5%, 6.25%, etc.).
 The boxen plot helps us confirm where the largest concentrations of data points are as well as the outliers in our data (represented by the black diamonds).
 We see that the majority of our data is fairly concentrated for each audio feature, but there are significant tails present as well as outliers for each audio feature.

-How can we use this data to help us decide which songs would be a good or bad fit for our playlist?
+Can we use this data to help us decide which songs would be a good or bad fit for our playlist?
 Ideally, we want to take a mathematical approach to guarantee the best possible accuracy in our predictions.
 The first observation we want to make in our quest for picking the best mathematical solution is to determine if we are dealing with a normal distribution or not.
 Normal distributions can help make our lives a lot easier, but unfortunately our boxen plot helps us visualize that our data may not fit a normal distribution too well.
 Let's double check by utilizing a more specific tool called a QQ plot.
 While this won't tell us what the distribution is, it can tell us what it's NOT.
 Let's plot our data on the QQ plot to determine if we have a normal distribution.

 ```python